justinethier/zig-mark-sweep-gc/README.md

 This project is a port of Bob Nystrom's simple mark-sweep garbage collector - a modern classic! - from C to Zig.

-This is my first Zig project.
-Between that and Zig being a relatively new language I thought it would be helpful to give an overview of the experience and talk about the tooling.
+Since Zig is a relatively new language I thought it would be helpful to give an overview of the experience and talk about the tooling.

 This post explains a few parts of the program but I can't do justice to [Bob's original article](https://journal.stuffwithstuff.com/2013/12/08/babys-first-garbage-collector/) which I highly recommend reading.
 His C implementation is included as `main.c` in this repo and is available [on GitHub](https://github.com/munificent/mark-sweep).